cidaluna/cidaluna/README.md

 - 🏡 Brazilian, living in São Carlos, SP.
 - 📚 I've been focusing on learning Typescript, Java, SQL and good programming practices.
 - 💞️ I worked at Santander, where there was a flexible environment focused on diversity and inclusion.
 I worked in the Pix team (Pix is the Brazilian instant payment ecosystem) with Angular 8, 12, and I also worked in the Risk and Regulatory Data team with Oracle PL/SQL.
-- 🤝 If you have interesting in a Front-end Developer into your projects please contact me, I am available to new projects and new opportunities.
+- 🤝 If you have interesting in a Front-end Developer or a ETL Developer into your projects please contact me, I am available to new projects and new opportunities.
+I am open to work.
 - 📫 How to reach me **cidalunna@hotmail.com** or [![Linkedin Badge](https://img.shields.io/badge/-AparecidaLuna-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/aparecidaluna/)](https://www.linkedin.com/in/aparecidaluna/)
 <br>